razvanvancea/js-supertest-soap-framework/README.md

 CLI: npm run test

 ### Note: freel free to set the default timeout period directly in the 'package.json' file, in the scripts section (mocha -t 20000).
 Currently, the default value is set to 20 seconds.

+### Note2: the URL is set in the 'config.js' file.

+### Note3: the XML payload will be stored in the 'data' folder.